flowersincontrol/wallpapers/README.md

 # flowers' wallpapers ~
-my wallpaper folder, please send any recommendations on discord.
+please send any recommendations on discord.